pbour/rangereach/README.md

 ## Runs
-The following commands execute an evaluation method over a query file.
+The following commands execute the evaluation methods over a query file.
 For the SpaReach and the 3DReach methods the creation of the 2D R-tree and the 3D R-tree is included, respectively.
-For the SpaReach-BFL, the creation of the BFL labeling scheme is also included.
-We use the ```yelp``` dataset as example.
+For the SpaReach-BFL, the creation of the BFL scheme is also included.
+We use again the ```yelp``` dataset to exemplify the commands.

 ### SpaReach-INT
 Non-MBR variant